Skip to content

 8. What to read after

-Before getting to the full reading order, If you want to collect the omnibus editions of the Batman Modern Age stories, here is a listing in order:
+Before getting to the full Batman comics reading order, if you want to collect the omnibus editions of the Batman Modern Age stories, here is a listing in order:

 • Batman by Jeph Loeb & Tim Sale Omnibus